 The first step to entering the SLPA program is to obtain the current SLPA program application from the SLPA program website: http:// speechpathology.chemeketa.edu.
-Students may need to take part in an assessment process to demonstrate competent abilities in the pre-program coursework areas, including computer literacy, keyboarding, math, reading, and writing.
-Students are strongly encouraged to meet with the designated counselor for the SLPA program within Advising and Counseling Services to formulate an individualized program of study, which may include the following pre-program courses:
+Students may need to take part in an assessment process to demonstrate competent abilities in the entry-level courses, including computer literacy, keyboarding, math, reading, and writing.
+Students are strongly encouraged to meet with the designated advisor for the SLPA program within Advising and Counseling Services to formulate an individualized program of study, which may include the following program entry requirements:

 CIS101 Introduction to Microcomputer Applications 3

-MTH060 Introductory Algebra4
+MTH060 Introductory Algebra 4

 RD115 Academic Thinking and Reading3

-WR115 Introduction to Composition4
+WR115 Introduction to Composition 4

-If you have any questions about the requirements, contact Advising and Counseling Services at 503.399.5120.
+If you have any questions about the requirements, contact SLPA program staff at 503.589.7815.